mdelapenya/generative-ai-with-testcontainers/11-benchmarks/GRAFANA_LOGS.md

 1. Click **Explore** in the left sidebar (compass icon)
 2. Select **Loki** as the data source from the dropdown at the top
 3. Use LogQL queries to filter logs (see examples below)
+4. Click on any log line to expand and view all OTLP attributes in detail

+**Viewing Attributes in Grafana**:
+- Expand a log line by clicking on it
+- Attributes section shows all key-value pairs (model, temperature, tokens, etc.)
+- Click on attribute values to add them as filters automatically

 ### Option 2: Using Dashboards